Every writer wants to know what it takes to be successful. Guest author and book-marketing manager Christian Fink-Jensen shares his knowledge.

 Christian is a widely published writer with work appearing in more than 50 magazines and newspapers across Canada and around the world.
 His latest book, Aloha Wanderwell, was published in 2016 and is a Canadian bestseller.
 He is represented by agents in Toronto and Hollywood.
 He is currently the marketing manager at FriesenPress.

-Check out Fictionary’s free 14-day trial, and turn your draft into a story readers love.
+Check out Fictionary’s free 14-day trial, and tell better stories.